 Skip to main content

-Clicking the “Verify Add-in Certificate State” button prompts our application to check the certificate status of each add-in against your system’s Trusted Publishers store.
+Running the certificate check prompts our application to check the certificate status of each add-in against your system’s Trusted Publishers store.
 Certificates act like digital IDs, confirming that software is safe and originates from a trustworthy publisher.
-Here’s an overview of the process:
+Here is an overview of the process:

 1